Selwyn Lymon

 Selwyn Jalil Lymon (born September 21, 1986) is an American former football wide receiver.
 He was signed by the Miami Dolphins as an undrafted free agent in 2008.
 He played college football at Purdue.

-High school career
+Early life

 As a high school athlete, Lymon excelled in two sports.
 His ability in football enabled him to sign a scholarship to play at Purdue.
 In basketball, his excellence led to Lymon being named a recipient of the Tiffany Gooden Award, given annually to the most outstanding male or female basketball player in the SAC.

 Personal

 Lymon is a cousin of NFL safety Bernard Pollard.